Judge Jerry: Development

 Host Jerry Springer had planned on retiring after his tabloid talk show ended production in 2018.
-NBCUniversal, which had syndicated that tabloid talk show, was interested in retaining Springer's services and convinced him to take on hosting duties for an arbitration court show, the distributor's first entry into the genre.
+NBCUniversal, which had syndicated that show, was interested in retaining Springer's services and convinced him to take on hosting duties for an arbitration court show, the distributor's first entry into the genre.
 Springer was intrigued by the opportunity to host a more "grown-up" program and to use his law school education after decades in other careers.

 The signature "Jerry!
 Jerry!" chant was carried over to Judge Jerry, albeit only during the warm-up and never during the actual proceedings.
 Cases for Judge Jerry were chosen from pending small claims court cases that had already been filed in jurisdictions across the United States; according to Springer, this was to prevent litigants from purposely seeking out the show to earn 15 minutes of fame, a problem that had occasionally come up during the run of Jerry Springer.
 In his judicial style, Springer largely played it straight, though he noted: "invariably I crack jokes because I can't help it... even if I have to be stern I'm never going to be mean."

 On February 5, 2020, the series was renewed for a second season.
 On March 23, 2021, the series was renewed for a third season, with the intent of presiding over more outrageous and entertaining cases compared to the previous two years.
 On March 9, 2022, it was confirmed that the third season would be its last.